misiektoja/lastfm_monitor/README.md

 - Displaying **basic statistics for the user's playing session** (duration, time span, number of listened and skipped songs, songs on loop, paused playback time and number of pauses, songs played count)
 - Support for detecting **offline mode**
 - Support for detecting **Spotify's private mode** (not 100% accurate)
-- **Status persistence** - automatically saves the last activity status and the number and list of followings/followers to JSON files to track changes across restarts
+- **Status persistence** - automatically saves the last activity status, friend lists and tracked profile fields to JSON files to track changes across restarts
 - **Flexible configuration** - support for config files, dotenv files, environment variables and command-line arguments
 - Possibility to **control the running copy** of the script via signals
 - **Functional, procedural Python** (minimal OOP)